yuhkulele/X-Ray-Pneumonia-Image-Classification/README.md

 ## Baseline Model

-Our next model was a baseline model using a Convolutional Neural Network(CNN).
-We created a basic CNN with only dense layers.
+Our next model was a baseline neural network model.
+We created a basic neural network with only dense layers.
 Compared to the dummy model, the baseline model was substantially better, with an accuracy of 89% and a recall of 90%.

 ## VGG19